#wordlesswednesday #curlyhair #santaanawinds #beach #SoCal #windy

 It’s shinshin (say sheensheen).
 The word “shin” means silence or, more accurately, the absence of sound where there was sound before.

 So “shinshin” is more of a feeling than anything else, a protective blanket of silence.
 The enchanting sound of silence.

 Physicists say humans cannot hear falling snow; the pitch is too high.
-Wolves and bats can, which may be why right before a snowfall they seem to disappear into shelter.
+Wolves and bats can, which might explain why right before a snowfall they seem to disappear into shelter.

 And then more and more and more snow, covering cars and houses and the streets and trees.
 So clean and fresh, like white sparkly frosting on everything.